 A quarter of locals over the age of 15 do volunteer work, and a quarter also donate time to care for others.
 What better indicator of the sense of community?

 There are many ways to become more active in the community, locals talk about the many opportunities to get involved– the surprising number of events throughout the year, the numerous social and special interest clubs and organisations.

 Want to learn tai chi in a vast manicured park?
 You can do that in Glen Innes Highlands.

 Want to socialise whilst you practice your craft?
 Join a group (spinners, knitters, needle pointers and more) for a regular get-together over a cup of tea.

-Glen Innes also has several galleries which encourage local artists through shows, competitions and lessons: Gawura Gallery, Glen Innes art Gallery, Art on the Corner, Colours on Grey, Rhonda’s Gallery.
+Glen Innes also has several galleries which encourage local artists through shows, competitions and lessons: Gawura Gallery, Glen Innes art Gallery, Colours on Grey, Rhonda’s Gallery.

 The Glen Innes Highlands have several arts, crafts and cultural groups including:

 Arts North West,

 If you are a lover of history and want to contribute to its preservation in our region become involved with one of the following local groups and volunteer organisations:

 Emmaville Mining Museum